Convict cichlid care guide

 Water parameters

-Convict cichlids can live under various parameters of water acidity and hardness.
-However, tank water should have a pH of about 6.6–7.8 and a hardness of 6 — 20 dGH.
+Convict cichlids are adaptable and can thrive in a range of water parameters.
+Ideally, the tank water should have a pH of about 6.5 to 7.5 and a hardness level between 6 and 20 dGH.

 Tank setup: decorations and plants